Slim vs Standard Cat6: A Technical Comparison

-Slim vs Standard Cat6 patch leads: Is slim worth the switch?
+Slim vs standard Cat6: is slim worth the switch?

 Short answer: For rack patching, switch to slim.
 Ultra-slim 3.6mm leads cut cable bulk by 40%, dramatically improve switch airflow, and meet full Gigabit and PoE++ specs over the short distances they're designed for (0.25m to 5m).
 For runs over 5 metres or bulk installs in walls, stay with standard Cat6.